libvips/libvips/README.md

 If available, libvips adds support for EXIF metadata in JPEG files.

+### giflib

+The standard gif loader.
+If this is not present, vips will try to load gifs via imagemagick instead.

+### librsvg

+The usual SVG loader.
+If this is not present, vips will try to load SVGs via imagemagick instead.

+### libpoppler

+The usual PDF loader.
+If this is not present, vips will try to load PDFs via imagemagick instead.

 ### libgsf-1

 If available, libvips adds support for creating image pyramids with `dzsave`.